 3.2.
-Evaluation of the proposed GA against actual distribution methodology
+Evaluation of the Proposed Ga Against Actual Distribution

-The result of the routing metaheuristics with GA was evaluated against the sequences of the actual delivery system, that is, the distribution routes carried out previously in a day's work by the case study company in the DMQ, with the aim of being able to identify possibilities for improvement.
-This is one of the practices commonly applied in vehicle route optimization works and constitutes a key step prior to Figure 7- Real executed route sequence in the northern zone its real implementation [26].
+The result of the routing metaheuristics with GA was evaluated against the sequences of the actual delivery system, that is, the distribution routes carried out previously in a day's work by the case study company in the city of Quito, with the aim of being able to identify possibilities for improvement.
+This is one of the practices commonly applied in vehicle route optimization works and constitutes a key step prior to its real implementation [17].
 Figures 7 and 8 show graphically the difference between a route actually travelled by a truck and its respective optimal route determined by the proposed GA metaheuristic.

-Figure 7- Real executed route sequence in the northern zone

-Figure 8- Optimal route sequence according GA metaheuristic for the northern zone
+Figure 7- Real executed route sequence in the northern zone Figure 8- Optimal route sequence according GA metaheuristic for the northern zone

 3.3.
-Experiments on the application of Genetic Algorithms
+Experiments on the Application of Genetic Algorithms